Office of Sustainability: Sustainability in Our Courses

 FLEMING COLLEGE CENTRE FOR SUSTAINABILITY ACROSS THE CUURICULUM

-Title: Build Sustainability and the 17 SDG’s into Your Course
+Title: Build Sustainability and the 17 SDG’s into Your Curriculum

-Join us to learn about sustainability and how to embed it into your course(s).
-We will learn about the UNESCO (United Nations Educational, Science and Cultural Organization) model for sustainability, the 17 SDG's (Sustainable Development Goals), and sustainability at Fleming.
-Members of our Academic Task-force for Sustainability will share examples of how they have built sustainability into their courses.
+Join us to learn about sustainability and how to embed it into your curriculum (both courses and co-curricular student learning experiences).
+We will learn about the UNESCO (United Nations Educational, Science and Cultural Organization) model for sustainability, the 17 SDG's (Sustainable Development Goals), and sustainability in the “living lab”, working with Campus sustainability offices for real world examples and project based learning.
+Faculty and staff from Fleming College, Humber College and Trent University will share examples of how they have built sustainability into their curricular and co-curricular experiences.

-Then it's your turn to select one the of 17 SDG's and develop a module, seminar activity, assignment or case, etc for one of your courses.
-Please bring a device to the workshop so you can develop your work in real time.
+Then it's your turn to select one or more of the of 17 SDG's and develop a module, seminar activity, assignment or case, or student project etc. Bring your course outline or a project idea!.
 We have resources to support you on your sustainability journey that we will share with you during the workshop.

 A workshop to explore the convergence of Sustainability and Indigenous Knowledge in applying teaching and learning strategies for a Sustainable Future In collaboration with the Association for Advancement of Sustainability in Higher Education, Fleming College is hosting an innovative workshop that will bring Indigenous faculty members and Knowledge Holders together with faculty engaged in sustainability education.
 This will be a unique opportunity to discuss the synergies between Indigenous teachings and sustainability goals.
 The session will also include community members from our region and beyond that have a special interest in this area.